ubccr/xdmod-supremm/docs/customization.md

 **These instructions only apply to Open XDMoD 9.5.
 This change will not work on earlier versions of Open XDMoD.
 For later versions please refer to the documentation for that release.**

-To remove an analytic you need to edit `/usr/share/xdmod/classes/DataWarehouse/Query/SUPREMM/JobDataset.php` and remove the code associated with the analytic.
-For example to remove the homogeneity analytic you would remove (or comment out) lines 330-346.
+To remove an analytic, you need to edit `/usr/share/xdmod/classes/DataWarehouse/Query/SUPREMM/JobDataset.php` and remove the code associated with the analytic.
+For example, to remove the homogeneity analytic you would remove (or comment out) lines 330-346.
 I.e. the function call to `addFieldWithError` and the update to the documentation object.
 The lines to remove are shown below.
 ```php